cilium/cilium/pkg/k8s/slim/README.md

 `Failed to list ... no kind "..." is registered for version "v1"`.
 To fix this make sure the package is registered and the client is supposed to be used for that structure.

+## Gotchas for updating slim structures

+* Remove any changes regarding comments starting with "import ..." because that affects the protoc's code generation
+* Remove any changes regarding a change of the import path for the `core` and `meta` v1* packages, i.e. undo changes that cause the import path to fallback to "k8s.io/..." rather than "pkg/k8s/slim/..."
+* Remove all new structures that are not used by Cilium and only update the structures that are in use
+* Ignore all changes to `pkg/k8s/slim/k8s/apis/meta/v1/meta.go` regarding the `Object` interface methods, unless the updating you are performing requires these interface methods to change.
+* Ignore changes that remove that the `kubebuilder` directives on the `LabelSelectorRequirement` struct, especially for the `Operator` field.
+* Ignore changes to `LabelSelector` inside `pkg/k8s/slim/k8s/apis/meta/v1/types.go` and `MatchLabelsValue`.
+The latter is a custom type that we depend on.
+* Ignore changes inside `pkg/k8s/slim/k8s/apis/labels/selector.go` regarding
+  new fields in the `Parser` struct, especially with `path`.
+If new fields are added to the struct, add them if you know what you are doing.